andybalaam/git-history-data/README.md

 git-history-data is written by Andy Balaam and the git-history-data contributors.

-(c) Copyright 2015 IBM Corporation.
+(c) Copyright 2015 IBM Corporation and the git-history-data contributors.
 Distributed under the [BSD 2-clause license](https://github.com/andybalaam/git-history-data/blob/master/LICENSE).

 For more open-source projects from IBM, head over to (http://ibm.github.io).